Growing Plants With Kids

 What have you grown in containers before?
 Do you think your kids would enjoy gardening?

-If you enjoyed this article you might want to check these in the Garden Series:
+If you enjoyed this article you might want to check these in my Garden Series:

 Growing Plants In Containers